julianakwan/galaxy_clustering_emu/README.md

 # A model for the non-linear galaxy clustering 2-point statistics

-Thank you for using our HOD P(k) emulator.
+Welcome to our HOD P(k) emulator!
 Please see our <a href=https://ui.adsabs.harvard.edu/abs/2015ApJ...810...35K/abstract> paper </a> for further details.
 If you do use our emulator, please cite our paper.
 Any questions can be sent to julianakwan123@gmail.com

-To begin, you will need a version of GSL installed, which you can download from <a http://www.gnu.org/software/gsl/> </a>.
-I have version 1.15, but any version that includes the gsl_matrix and gsl_spline functions will do.
+You will need a version of GSL installed, which you can download from <a http://www.gnu.org/software/gsl/> here </a>.
+Any version that includes the gsl_matrix and gsl_spline functions will do.

 I have included a sample Makefile - you will need to edit the variables GSL_LIB and GSL_INCL to point to your own